-CMG is in a solid financial position with \$27.0 million in working capital, no bank debt and a long history of generating earnings and cash from operating activities.
-In addition to its financial resources, CMG's real strength lies in the outstanding quality and dedication of its employees, which allows us to deliver unparalleled support and value to our customers.
+CMG is in a solid financial position with \$33.7 million in positive working capital, no bank debt and a long history of generating earnings and cash from operating activities.
+Combined with its strong balance sheet is the strength of its employees in all areas of the Company.

 Our focus will remain on licensing software to both existing and new customers and, with diversification of our geographic profile, our goal is to continue to strengthen our position in the global marketplace.
-Approximately 93% of our software license revenue is derived from annuity and maintenance contracts, which generally represent a recurring source of revenue.
+Approximately 94% of our software license revenue is derived from annuity and maintenance contracts, which generally represent a recurring source of revenue.

 We continue to be profitable and have solid cash generation despite the ongoing economic challenges in the oil and gas industry.
-During fiscal 2020, we generated \$0.33 per share in free cash flow, compared to \$0.31 per share in the previous fiscal year.

-For the fiscal year ended March 31, 2020, operating profit represented 42% of total revenue and EBITDA represented 48% of total revenue, which demonstrates our continuous ability to effectively manage corporate costs.
+During fiscal 2021, we generated \$0.30 per share in free cash flow, compared to \$0.33 per share in the previous fiscal year.
+For the fiscal year ended March 31, 2021, operating profit represented 45% of total revenue and EBITDA represented 52% of total revenue.